Lux-AI-Challenge/Lux-Design-S1/kits/README.md

 - `line(x1: int, y1: int, x2: int, y2: int)` - returns the draw line annotation action.
 Will draw a line from the center of the cell at (x1, y1) to the center of the cell at (x2, y2).

-Note that all of these will be colored according to the team that created the annotation.
+Note that all of these will be colored according to the team that created the annotation (blue or orange)